I tried PLaMo 3.0 Prime

 target_len = len(TARGET)

-population = population(POPULATION_SIZE, target_len) # <- function gets shadowed by variable here
+population = population(POPULATION_SIZE, target_len) # <- function -> variable swap happens here

 ...

-Reasoning ON reorganizes the structure one step more carefully.
-Instead of roulette, it uses tournament selection (sampling with k=2 and taking the higher fitness), single-point crossover returns two children, each function gets a Japanese docstring, and progress is logged every 20 generations.
-The population function/variable naming collision from before doesn't occur.
+Reasoning ON takes the time to reconstruct the structure more carefully.
+Instead of roulette, it uses tournament selection (sampling with k=2, adopting the one with higher fitness), returns two children from single-point crossover, writes Japanese docstrings for each function, and outputs progress logs every 20 generations.
+The population function/variable name collision from before does not occur.

 def create_individual():